malicolm/TestGitTutorial/Git Tutorial.md

 ## General project updating

 When you want to make changes and push them to GitHub there are a few useful commands, some of which we already used to intially set up the repository.

-Once changes are made to a file, if you want to push those changes to git hub you must first add the file to be staged by typing:
+Once changes are made to a file, if you want to push those changes to github you must first add the file to be staged by typing:

     git add filename.filetype